ludblaschikoff/WOOF/Paper_PT_Breeds/README.md

 2. `Mapping` - Scripts to run mapping against reference genome

 ### POP_GEN - Population genomics analyses based on variant calling
-3. `SNP calling/` - Scripts to perform variant calling and VCF statistics.
+3. `SNP calling/` - Scripts to perform variant calling, VCF statistics and quality control filtering.
-4.
+4. Phylogenetic analysis - Scripts to infer phylogenic relationships using a NeighborNet network from WGS data and an IBS-based NJ tree from SNParray data.

 > [!IMPORTANT]
 > Parameters and paths will need to be adjusted per user's dataset and system.